coq/platform/README.md

 ## Nonfeatures

-- installers for OSX and Windows are not yet provided - mostly cause of open questions on licenses
+- installers for OSX and Windows are not yet provided - this is work in progress

 # Usage of the 8.12.0+beta1 release